Open-Speech-EkStep/speech-to-speech/README.md

 # Run

-To run a Gradio interface for Speech to Speech conversion from English to Hindi, simple run:
+To run a Gradio interface for Speech to Speech conversion from English to Hindi, simply run:
 ```
 bash infer.sh
 ```